AjayTyler/aws-data-lake-test/README.md

 ## Overview

-The [`etl.py`](etl.py) script in this project reads from two sets of information (song data and event-based analytics for songplays from the Sparkify app) and derives a more analytics-friendly schema.
+The [`etl.py`](etl.py) script in this project reads from two sets of information (song data and logs for songplays from the Sparkify app) and derives a more analytics-friendly schema.
 It splits the two datasets into five tables.

 **songplays:** songs played by individual users.